 Streaming films with Into Film+, running an Into Film Club, or using one of our resources may involve the screening of films or film clips in your classroom, youth centre, or other setting.
 To do this you may require a licence.

-Using film in a classroom to assist with teaching does not require a licence, however, other screenings - in an after school, or non-curriculum related setting - require a licence such as a Public Video Screening (PVS) Licence.
-This is required regardless as to whether you are using your own DVDs, or obtaining them via our catalogue.
-The films on our catalogue are covered by the PVS Licence offered by Filmbankmedia, and this is also the licence required to start an Into Film Club.
+Using film in a classroom to assist with teaching does not require a licence, however, all other screenings - in an after-school, or non-curriculum related setting - require a licence such as a Public Video Screening (PVS) Licence.
+This is required regardless as to whether you are streaming via Into Film+ or using your own DVDs.
+The films on our catalogue are covered by the PVS Licence, which is offered by Filmbankmedia, and this is also the licence required to start an Into Film Club.

 When signing up for an Into Film+ Account, please quote the Account No. on your Filmbankmedia PVS Licence certificate.